MD3728/Neon-Mixtape-Tour-RR-1.1.x/README.md

 # NMT R Squared

-# Version:
+# Version: 1.1.5
-1.1.5
-Updated version of the game
+Updated version of the game from 1.0.0

 # Description
-A collaboration remake of one of Hayden's former games code remade from the ground up.
+A collaboration remake of one of Hayden's (DuckyProgramming) former games code remade from the ground up.
 Changes include nearly everything:
 <ul>
   <li>Graphics</li>